Tederean/ESP-Nightlight/StacktraceDecoder/README.md

-# Command-line Decoder for Strack Trace for ESP8266 & ESP32
+# CLI Stracktrace decoder for ESP8266 & ESP32

 based on the work from https://github.com/me-no-dev/EspExceptionDecoder, littleyoda rewrote the decoder completely for command-line usage.